AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 <test
 ```

 If this file is used, it generates an error.
-If it is not, your module might not be used or not be enabled for instance, or the XML file might be in a wrong location.
+If it is not, your module might not be used or not be enabled for instance, or the XML file might be in the wrong location.

 ### Logging